-While each month focuses on a different benchmark, these discussions are happening throughout the campaign and additional strategy sessions can be set whenever something new comes up.
-More often than not, our clients come to us mid-campaign with a new offering to share, a target market or location to focus on, or a marketing campaign that needs follow-up.
-Setting clear goals and objectives is critical, but an inside sales team needs to be flexible enough to shift with market and buyer demands.
+While each month focuses on a different benchmark, these discussions are happening throughout the campaign, and additional strategy sessions can be set whenever something new comes up.
+Often, our clients come to us mid-campaign with a new offering to share, a target market or location to focus on, or a marketing campaign that needs follow-up.
+Setting clear goals and objectives is critical, but an inside sales team must be flexible to shift with market and buyer needs.

 5. Determine your true selling power

 Qualifying leads and closing deals require two very different skill sets, and data that covers the entire lifecycle of the opportunity.
 Getting a prospect from the first conversation to a closed deal can take dozens of touchpoints and months of nurturing, especially if it is a complex sale.